matrix-io/matrix-documentation/docs/matrix-os/overview.md

 ### [Examples](examples)

-Take a look at examples to show you how you can integrate IFTTT or creating a simple dashboard setup for you MOS application.
+Take a look at the example to show you how you can create a simple dashboard setup for your MOS application.

 ### Mobile Applications
 Access and manage your MATRIX devices with the mobile apps